The Danny Boice Trustify Demand Letter Affair

 - July 2, 2015, blog post where I wrote that, “Mr. Boice” pretends his not-for-credit, anyone with a credit card allowed, online Harvard class made him a Harvard alum.”
 Again, Mr Conti, I’d like to thank you for noticing my good work!
 That article was one of my favorites and folks can link to it here.
 As you can see I updated it in an attempt to clarify and make Danny feel better (as of this writing I have yet to receive a Thank You from the Danster Boicemeister).
 Mr Conti goes on to state that Mr Boice (no respect intended) did in fact attend Harvard University!!!!
 Truth be known I also went to Harvard a few months ago too!
 To visit my son.
 Yet years ago Danny implied that he was a Harvard grad.
 Numerous folks remember when he was out pitching to raise capital for Speek that he constantly left out any qualifiers to the Harvard referenced as his education on his bios.
 Numerous internet articles fell for the bait and reported him as a Harvard grad (like this 2011 post).
 Eventually Boice admitted he didn’t graduate but still implied that he was part of the real Harvard… not Harvard Extension School as in, I’ll quote cranky columnist, Glen Hellman here, “pretends his not-for-credit, anyone with a credit card allowed” classes were equivalent to being admitted into a very competitive program.”
 Recently Danny has revealed…. and I assume he’s revealed this reluctantly under pressure that he was not enrolled in the real Harvard but in the “Harvard” that indeed admits anyone with the ability to pay for the class to enroll. (assumptions regarding Dan’s intentions are not facts or opinions they are assumptions which may or may not be true).

 - Mr Conti than makes an ironic statement: “Your statement that Mr. Boice intentionally misrepresented his credentials, particularly those relating to Harvard University, is false, and you would have discovered this had you performed even a cursory level of research on this issue.”
 Hahaha Mr Conti, had you performed even a cursory level of research on this issue you would have realized that Danny has only recently, like in the last 2 months, prior to you sending me this ill-advised letter, adjusted his profile to admit he had no academic accomplishments of any note (my opinion on Danny’s lack of academic credentials.
 Readers are enthusiastically encouraged to form your own low opinion of Mr Boice’s lack of academic achievements).
 BTW, I missed the part in this Article dated April 2013 where “Mr” Boice corrected the interviewer to let him know he wasn’t a graduate.
-Maybe you can find Mr Conti… after all you’re so good on being preachy about doing my research…. why don’t you do some?
+Maybe you can find it for me Mr Conti… after all you’re so good on being preachy about doing my research…. why don’t you do some?

 - March 9, 2017 blog post, where I republish an articles from Glass Door, Mr Conti makes the specious argument “The republished post asserts that Mr. Boice and Trustify “have fired more than 3 women who have reported sexual harassment charges …. ” Trustify has not fired three women who have reported sexual harassment charges.
 In fact, Trustify has never had a single reported instance of sexual harassment to its human resources department.”
 Hmmm that’s a very interesting statement, “never had a single reported instance of sexual harassment to its human resources department.”
 How does Mr Conti know this?
 Is this his opinion or can her verify this as a fact?
 Wouldn’t it be interesting to depose all former Trustify employees?
 Wouldn’t it be interesting if by pursuing this further, people with knowledge of the facts came forward and were willing to testify?
 By the way, according to Fox News, no one ever reported incidents of sexual harassment to their HR department either.
 Should they report it to the boss who was Harassing them?